lpereira/blotest/2014/10/06/life_of_a_http_request.rst

 .. _`spilling/filling registers`: https://en.wikipedia.org/wiki/Register_allocation#Spilling

-* Four bytes are read from memory, and are cast to a 32-bit integer pointer
+* Four bytes are read from memory, and are cast to a 32-bit integer pointer;
-* That pointer is then dereferenced
+* That pointer is then dereferenced;
-* A standard switch statement is used to perform cheap comparisons on a 32-bit integer
+* A standard switch statement is used to perform cheap comparisons on a 32-bit integer;
-* When a header prefix is matched, a simple heuristic of finding the separating colon and space character where they’re supposed to be is used
+* When a header prefix is matched, a simple heuristic of finding the separating colon and space character where they’re supposed to be is used.

-  * This might give false positives, although that’s very unlikely in practice
+  * This might give false positives, although that’s very unlikely in practice.

 Once the request has been parsed, it is time to look up what is going to handle it.